 Monuments And Ancient Sites In Al Minya

-Al Minya is 246 km away from Cairo and is one of the most important governorates of Upper Egypt because of its unique location midway between northern and southern Egypt.
-In addition, Al Minya has many historical sites and monuments that go back to different eras from the Pharaonic era to modern times.
+Al Minya is 246 km from Cairo and one of the most essential governorates of Upper Egypt because of its unique location midway between northern and southern Egypt.
+In addition, Al Minya has many historical sites and monuments that go back to different eras, from the Pharaonic period to modern times.

 Al Minya stretches for around 135 kilometers on both banks of the Nile at 18 kilometers wide from the east to the west.
-The size of the city is approximately 32,000km and its population is around 4 million.
+The city is approximately 32,000km, and its population is around 4 million.

-Al Minya was the capital of Egypt in (1373 – 1390) BC when Ikhnaton and his beautiful queen, Nefertiti, lived there in the small village of Tel El Amarna in the Markez of Malawi, which was the center of the worship of the God Aten.
-This was the first time in Egyptian history when the Egyptians worshiped one god, changing the religion that encouraged worshiping many gods especially the famous god Amun.
+Al Minya was the capital of Egypt from (1373 – 1390) BC when Ikhnaton and his beautiful queen, Nefertiti, lived in the small village of Tel El Amarna in the Markez of Malawi.
+This village was the center of the worship of the god Aten.
+This was the first time in Egyptian history that the Egyptians worshiped one God, changing the religion that encouraged worshiping many gods, especially the famous God Amun.

-The bridge of Upper Egypt had an important role in other stages of Egyptian history.
-During the Roman era, it was the center of the worship of the god Thut, the god of wisdom and knowledge, while in the Copts era, the church of the Virgin Mary was built in Al Minya at the same time the Church of The Resurrection was built in Jerusalem.
-The Holy Family of Mary, Joseph, and Jesus (may God be pleased with them) also stayed in Al Minya for a while as well during their holy journey.
+The bridge of Upper Egypt had an essential role in other stages of Egyptian history.
+During the Roman era, it was the center of the worship of the God Thut, the God of wisdom and knowledge.
+In contrast, in the Copts era, the church of the Virgin Mary was built in Al Minya at the same time the Church of The Resurrection was built in Jerusalem.
+The Holy Family of Mary, Joseph, and Jesus (may God be pleased with them) also stayed in Al Minya for a while during their holy journey.

-In the Islamic period, Al Minya is proud to have been visited by a number of the Prophet Muhammad's (peace be upon him) companions, and the town of Al el Beit is where the two most famous Muslim army leaders, Khaled Ibn El Walid and Amr Ibn Al Aas also came and built the historical mosque of Al Hassan.
-The governorate is even more proud of the fact that the Prophet Muhammad (PBUH), married a lady from Al Minya, Marya the Copt.
+During the Islamic period, Al Minya was visited by several of the Prophet Muhammad's (peace be upon him) companions.
+Al el Beit is where the two most famous Muslim army leaders, Khaled Ibn El Walid and Amr Ibn Al Aas, also came and built the historical mosque of Al Hassan.
+The governorate is even more proud that the Prophet Muhammad (PBUH) married a lady from Al Minya, Marya the Copt.

 The name of the governorate, Al Minya, went through many evolutions to reach its modern name.
-It was called Men'at Khufu, or the town of the breastfeeder of Khufu, as it is shown in the inscriptions in the tombs of Beni Hassan.
-Afterward, it was called "Mony" in the ancient Coptic language which means the house or the store.
-The third name of governorate was Menya Ibn Khaseeb when the army leader Ibn Khaseeb wished to be its governor.
+It was called Men'at Khufu, or the town of the breastfeeder of Khufu, as shown in the inscriptions in the tombs of Beni Hassan.
+Afterward, it was called "Mony" in the ancient Coptic language, which means the house or the store.
+The third name of the governorate was Menya Ibn Khaseeb, when the army leader Ibn Khaseeb wished to be its governor.
 Eventually, the Caliph of the Abbasids at the time, Harun El Rashid, granted him the governorate and assigned him as its ruler.
-Then, it was called Menya el Fooly referring to the famous Muslim religious scholar, Ahmed Al Fooly.
+Then, it was called Menya el Fooly, referring to the famous Muslim religious scholar Ahmed Al Fooly.

 The Economy of Al Minya

-Agriculture plays a major role in the lives of the residents of Al Minya as there are 550,000 acres of cultivated land with yams, onions, and sugar cane.
+Agriculture plays a significant role in the lives of the residents of Al Minya, as there are 550,000 acres of cultivated land with yams, onions, and sugar cane.
 The agricultural land in this region makes up around 6% of all the cultivated land in Egypt.
-Ma7asee; --0 Al Menya is also famous for producing raw materials for glass and ceramic production.
-Al Menya is famous for the production of different kinds of Egyptian cheese as well.
+Ma7asee; --0 Al Menya is also famous for producing raw materials for glass and ceramic production and making different kinds of Egyptian cheese.

 The monuments and ancient sites in Al Menya

-Tel Al Amarna is the capital of the kingdom that Akhenaton established.
-It is located 45 kilometers away from another ancient site which is the tombs of Beni Hassan so it is always a good idea to visit both sites on the same trip.
-Tel Al Amarana was called "Okht Aten".
-The ruins of the ancient capital are still there in the isolated valley on the eastern bank of the Nile
+Tel Al Amarna was the capital of the kingdom Akhenaton established.
+It is 45 kilometers away from another ancient site, the tombs of Beni Hassan, so it is always a good idea to visit both sites on the same trip.
+Tel Al Amarana was also called "Okht Aten."
+The ruins of the ancient capital are still there in the isolated valley on the eastern bank of the Nile.

-Tel Al Amarna hosts two groups of tombs: The first is located to the north of the town and the other is located to the south of the city.
-These tombs are famous for their wall drawings and inscriptions that represented life at the time of Ikhnaton and the religious revolution he led.
+Tel Al Amarna hosts two tombs: one north and the other south of the town.
+These tombs are famous for their wall drawings and inscriptions that represent life during Ikhnaton's reign and the religious revolution he led.

-The royal tomb of Akhenaton is located in a small narrow valley six kilometers away from the wide valley that separates the northern and southern parts of the city.
+The royal tomb of Akhenaton is located in a small, narrow valley six kilometers from the broad valley that separates the city's northern and southern parts.

-Most of the tombs of Tel Al Amarna were never completed and a very small number of tombs were actually used as a burial place for the bodies of the royal family and their acquaintances.
-There are 25 tombs that are numbered 1 to 6 in the north and 6 to 25 in the south.
+Most of the tombs of Tel Al Amarna were never completed, and only a minimal number were used to bury the bodies of the royal family and their acquaintances.
+There are 25 tombs, numbered 1 to 6 in the north and 6 to 25 in the south.

 The tombs that are worth visiting are:

-In the tomb of "Hoya," he was the watcher of the harem or ladies' section for King Akhenaton.
-There is an attractive portrait of the king and his family on the right side at the entrance of the tomb.
+In the tomb of "Hoya," he is portrayed as the watcher of the harem or ladies' section for King Akhenaton.
+On the right side, at the tomb's entrance, the retractive portrait of the king and his family is on the tomb of Ahmos.

-Ahmos was one of the servants who held the fans for the king and there is a statue representing him in his tomb.
+Ahmos was one of the servants who held the fans for the king, and a statue represents him in his tomb.

 The tomb of Meriri